 The track then travels along Paddy Track Junction and Hardy Creek as well as Welch Track with parts from this point being quite steep.
 It is therefore recommended only for experienced walkers.
 Once at the top of Welch Track, there is a right turn that leads up to Coles Ridge Track which is a relief because it is far gentler.
 The Coles Track leads up to the parking area.

 It is advisable to carry a hat and sunscreen as well as water and snacks as there is nowhere to purchase along the track.
-To get to Eastern Sherbrooke Forest Walk, take a train to Belgrave station and then board bus on route 663 before getting off at Kallista.
+To get to Eastern Sherbrooke Forest Walk, take a train to Belgrave station and then board the bus on route 663 before getting off at Kallista.